Canon 2000D vs Sony A5100

 Body comparison: Canon 2000D vs Sony A5100

 The side-by-side display below illustrates the physical size and weight of the Canon 2000D and the Sony A5100.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 2000D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A5100 is considerably smaller (47 percent) than the Canon 2000D.
 Moreover, the A5100 is substantially lighter (40 percent) than the 2000D.
 In this context, it is worth noting that neither the 2000D nor the A5100 are weather-sealed.